aryan-programmer/clothes-suite/README.md

 # Clothes Suite

-A clothes shopping web application developed with ReactJS (with Typescript) utilizing Firebase to store data.
+A clothes shopping web application developed with ReactJS (with Typescript).

+Key Features:
+- Utilizes Firebase to store data on the server side.
+- Implements global state-management with MobX.
+Uses TSyringe to ensure proper dependency injection of singleton stores.
+- Implements a demonstration payment API with Stripe.
+- Uses a customized version of Bootstrap 5 to implement a [neumorphism](https://www.toptal.com/designers/ui/neumorphic-ui-design) like interface.

 ## Setup